If you’ve been diagnosed with hypothyroidism or you suspect you have hypothyroidism then this is the post for you.

 Thyroid Physiology 101 & Complete Thyroid Lab Testing

 In order to have a more complete understanding of thyroid function and hypothyroidism, it’s also very important to discuss the serum lab tests that are used to assess thyroid function in your body.

 You’ll notice that we are going to talk about more than just TSH or T4 here and that’s for good reason:

 When most physicians look at your thyroid status they look at TSH and maybe T4 and then infer thyroid status based on these tests.

-But these basic tests do not give insight on advanced thyroid measurements such as conversion status or thyroid hormone tissue levels.
+But these basic tests do not give insight into advanced thyroid measurements such as conversion status or thyroid hormone tissue levels.

 Remember this important point: